South African Navy: Submarine fleet

 Between 2004 and 2008, three German built Type 209/1400 submarines were delivered as a like for like replacement for the obsolescent Daphné-class submarines.
-The Heroine class represents a significant upgrade of the navy's sub-surface force due to considerable advancement in underwater performance and endurance.As of 2020, South Africa is one of only three states on the African continent, along with Algeria and Egypt, that currently operate submarine assets, and the only state in the sub-Saharan region.
-With near subsurface supremacy, the SA Navy operates a strong conventional underwater naval deterrent against any theoretical continental state actor.
+The Heroine class represents a significant upgrade of the navy's sub-surface force due to considerable advancement in underwater performance and endurance.

+As of 2020, South Africa is one of only three states on the African continent, along with Algeria and Egypt, that currently operate submarine assets, and the only state in the sub-Saharan region.
 At the same time, this capability was at risk of eroding.
 As of 2019, two of the submarines were reported to be in need of "urgent and complete" refits.
 The recommended approach was to move to a contracting phase in 2020.
 The Armscor annual report to parliament indicated that should the refits not take place, the submarine capability would not available after FY2022/23.
 As of March 2021, the contracting phase had still not been initiated and no dates had been announced for any upgrades of the submarines.

 In August 2021 it was reported that Charlotte Maxeke was being refitted at the Armscor Dockyard.
 Funding in the amount of R189 million had reportedly been made available to ensure the completion of the refit during the 2023/24 financial year.
 Funding for the refit of Queen Modjadji was not available, though the reported focus of the Navy was to prioritise essential maintenance and repair of SAS Manthatisi (which had been last refitted during 2013/14) to ensure "expedited operational availability."
+As of 2024, none of the submarines are seaworthy.

 Highly sophisticated vessels, the Heroine class' utility, aside from traditional anti-ship engagement and area denial, is its intelligence collection via special forces deployment.
 A series of modifications have been made to the class so as to undertake these clandestine operations.

 Currently fitted only with regular torpedo tubes, the Heroines do have optional UGM-84 Harpoon integration capacity for further anti-ship potential, however, as of 2020, this has not been utilised.
 Similarly, whilst currently not able to deploy any land attack armaments, Germany is developing a medium-range missile, the IDAS, for their own Type 209s which would primarily be targeted against air threats, but also small surface vessels and coastal land targets.

 Auxiliary fleet

 With the retirement of SAS Outeniqua in 2004, SAS Drakensberg is the sole fleet replenishment ship with the primary role of supporting combat vessels at sea.
 Drakensberg is also modified to carry two RHIBs, as well as two landing craft utility (LCU) for limited amphibious use.
-Since the end of minority rule, Drakensberg has undertaken numerous humanitarian and anti-piracy operations, consistently shown the ‘rainbow flag’ on global voyages of goodwill, and reintegrated South Africa back into international naval exercises.
+Since the end of minority rule, Drakensberg has undertaken numerous humanitarian and anti-piracy operations, consistently shown the 'rainbow flag' on global voyages of goodwill, and reintegrated South Africa back into international naval exercises.

 The SA Navy continues to operate the specialist hydrographic survey vessel SAS Protea, which was commissioned in 1972.